-However, the 1989 Germantown Master Plan recognized the low probability of achieving a retail center at this location given the parcel's proximity to other retail centers and the Germantown Town Center.
-As a result, an institutional/government land use category3 was approved for the property, concluding that a religious facility or senior housing was an appropriate use.
-The Churchill Senior Center apartments, constructed in two phases4 in 2001 and 2016, were built on part of this land.
+However, the 1989 Germantown Master Plan recognized the low probability of achieving a retail center at this location given its proximity to other retail centers and the Germantown Town Center.
+As a result, an institutional/government land use category3 was approved for the area, concluding that a religious facility or senior housing was an appropriate use.
+The Churchill Senior Center apartments, constructed in two phases in 2001 and 2016, were built on part of this land.
 Today, 4.8 acres of this area remain undeveloped.

 The 2017 Montgomery County Retail Strategy Report analyzed existing and potential retail commerce in Montgomery County.
 The report indicates an unmet demand for the Neighborhood Goods and Services (NG&S) retail category county-wide, as well as in the Germantown area.
-The category includes establishments that serve local residents and workers, such as specialty food stores, hair salons, dry cleaners and similar uses in the Germantown-Clarksburg trade area, there remains an unmet need for NG&S through 2025.
+The category includes establishments that serve local residents and workers, such as specialty food stores, hair salons, dry cleaners and similar uses in the Germantown-Clarksburg trade area.
+According to the report, there remains an unmet need for NG&S through 2025.
 Therefore, this master plan recommends residential uses mixed with small-scale commercial uses that could serve the residents in neighborhoods surrounding this vacant land.
-Figure 4 illustrates a possible mixeduse development with multi-family dwelling units, with small-scaled commercial uses and open space.
+In order to further compatibility with surrounding residential uses, it is recommended that any non-residential use on the site should be part of a mixed-use residential development.
+A development that contains only a non-residential use is discouraged at this location.
+Figure 4 illustrates a possible mixed-use development with multi-family dwelling units, with small-scaled commercial uses and open space.